 PA914 Individual Councillors can make themselves available for recall when petitioned to do so (see PA254).
 The Green Party recommends that all of its prospective councillors at future elections should voluntarily subject themselves to recall.
 Where the prescribed percentage of 40% of any councillor's electors petition for recall the party will (a) either organise a recall ballot of all the councillors' electors, (which will be supervised by independent persons of known integrity), and then encourage the councillors to comply with the result of any such ballot, or (b) urge its councillors to resign and fight a by-election.

 PA916 Training of people within local authority professions with the help of trade unions and use ofalternative technology can help increase environmental sensitivity, resource efficiency, and the selfreliance of the community.

 PA918.
 To make councils more responsive and effective, it will be necessary to encourage cross-party cooperation, and weaken the hold of dogmatic ideologies and factions.
 The Green Party will not operate a system of whipping councillors into line, and Green Councillors will call upon other parties to do the same. (see PA857 iii)

-The following additional policy statements can be found in the Green Party Record of Policy Statements (RoPS) on Public Administration available on the Members webiste:
+The following additional policy statements can be found in the Green Party Record of Policy Statements (RoPS) on Public Administration available here:

 Sign up for updates